jrzaurin/RecoTour/README.md

 8. Field Aware Factorization Machines recommendations using `xlearn`
 9. Deep Learning based recommendations (Wide and Deep) using `pytorch`

-I have included a notebook with what it could be a good solution for this problem in "the real word".
+I have included a more modular (nicer looking) version of a possible final solution (described in `Chapter16_final_solution_Recommendations.ipynb`) in the directory `final_recommendations`.

 In addition, I have included an illustration of how to use other evaluation metrics apart from the one shown in the notebooks ( the mean average precision or MAP) such as the Normalized Discounted Cumulative Gain ([NDCG](https://en.wikipedia.org/wiki/Discounted_cumulative_gain)).
 This can be found in `using_ncdg.py` in the directory `py_scripts`.

 ## Amazon

 1. [Neural Collaborative Filtering](https://www.comp.nus.edu.sg/~xiangnan/papers/ncf.pdf)

 I hope the code here is useful to someone.
 If you have any idea on how to improve the content of the repo, or you want to contribute, let me know.